6–10" tall.

 North American native with cheery blue-purple flowers in May and attractive heart-shaped dark green leaves, all edible.
 Traditionally used as medicinal tonic for the heart.
 Cook the leaves as you would spinach, or eat them raw in salads for a nice dose of vitamins A and C. If you really want to get fancy, use the blossoms to make a beautiful bright purple syrup.
 Larval host plant for multiple species of butterflies.
+We love it as a groundcover in our perennial gardens.
+Happily spreads.

 Plant 12" apart in full sun to part shade in average garden soil.
 Z3.
 Maine Grown. (bare-root crowns)